rayanwaked/Skyliner/README.md

 To make debugging easier and log output more readable, Skyliner uses a unique convention: **each log/print statement is prefixed with an emoji** to indicate its source category.
 This way, when reading Xcode’s console output, you can quickly filter and identify logs by the emoji.
 The categories are:

-* 🌸 **Views:** Logged from SwiftUI Views (UI layer).
+* 🔥 **Views:** Logged from SwiftUI Views (UI layer).
-  *Example:* `print("🌸 AuthenticationView: Sign in button pressed")` – Emitted when a user taps the sign-in button in the AuthenticationView.
+  *Example:* `print("🔥 AuthenticationView: Sign in button pressed")` – Emitted when a user taps the sign-in button in the AuthenticationView.

-* 🌺 **Components:** Logged from UI Components (reusable views or controls).
+* 💧 **Components:** Logged from UI Components (reusable views or controls).
-  *Example:* `print("🌺⛔️ Failed to create haptic engine")` – A component (here perhaps the Haptics helper) failed to initialize, indicated by the ⛔️ alongside the flower emoji.
+  *Example:* `print("💧⛔️ Failed to create haptic engine")` – A component (here perhaps the Haptics helper) failed to initialize, indicated by the ⛔️ alongside the flower emoji.

-* 🍄 **Managers/Functions:** Logged from manager classes or other functions (business logic layer).
+* ☁️ **Managers/Functions:** Logged from manager classes or other functions (business logic layer).
-  *Example:* `print("🍄 AuthenticationManager: Sign in function called")` when an authentication attempt begins.
+  *Example:* `print("☁️ AuthenticationManager: Sign in function called")` when an authentication attempt begins.
   Additionally, the mushroom emoji is combined with **✅** or **⛔️** to denote success or failure outcomes in managers:
-  – `print("🍄✅ AuthenticationManager: Sign in successful")` upon a successful login.
+  – `print("☁️✅ AuthenticationManager: Sign in successful")` upon a successful login.
-  – `print("🍄⛔️ AuthenticationManager: Sign in failed")` if credentials were incorrect or network failed.
+  – `print("☁️⛔️ AuthenticationManager: Sign in failed")` if credentials were incorrect or network failed.

-* ☘️ **Models:** Logged from model objects or data layer.
-  *Example:* `print("☘️ AuthenticationModel: User account model populated")` – indicating that a data model (like user profile or account) was successfully loaded or updated.

-Using these prefixes, a developer can quickly scan logs: e.g., looking for all 🌸 entries to see user interaction events, or 🍄 to trace the flow in managers.
+Using these prefixes, a developer can quickly scan logs: e.g., looking for all 🔥 entries to see user interaction events, or ☁️ to trace the flow in managers.
 This structured logging aids in debugging by providing context at a glance.

 ### SwiftUI Previews and UI Development